Child and Youth Care

 Developmental Theory and CYC Practice with Youth

 This course focuses on contemporary developmental theory and clinical application with youth.
-The content examines the history and application of eight contemporary theories to the various community agencies and issues relevant to the field of practice with youth and their families.
+The content examines the history and application of contemporary theories to the various community agencies and issues relevant to the field of practice with youth and their families.
 The course emphasizes program design and professional practice for all work with youth and their families.

 CYCC 3350